oven-sh/bun/docs/api/utils.md

 ## `estimateDirectMemoryUsageOf` in `bun:jsc`

-The `estimateDirectMemoryUsageOf` function is a best-effort estimate of the memory usage of an object, excluding the memory usage of properties or other objects it references.
+The `estimateDirectMemoryUsageOf` function returns a best-effort estimate of the memory usage of an object in bytes, excluding the memory usage of properties or other objects it references.
 For accurate per-object memory usage, use `Bun.generateHeapSnapshot`.

 ```js
 import { estimateDirectMemoryUsageOf } from "bun:jsc";